-To view the campus open forum in which the Chancellor, governance chairs and other leaders from the Chancellor’s Strategic Opportunities Work Group discuss their work and answer questions, please see:
+The campus hosted an open forum in which the Chancellor, governance chairs and other leaders from the Chancellor’s Strategic Opportunities Work Group discussed their work and answered questions,

-NOTE: As of January 6, 2017, this process has been re-named “Strategic Opportunities” and thus the work group will hereafter be known as the Chancellor’s Strategic Opportunities Work Group.
+The process was re-named “Strategic Opportunities” and the work group involved became known as the Chancellor’s Strategic Opportunities Work Group.

 UWM has been reacting to budget challenges for some time due to cuts, the four-year tuition freeze, declining enrollments, and other factors.
 It is time to switch gears.
 The Chancellor’s Strategic Visioning Work Group will examine what UWM will be known for in the future and identify areas of excellence and growth.